-Sitting beside Dan at the Saturday evening worship service, sneaking a glimpse of him singing as he fully focused on worshiping God, she quickly thought of Ron and the differences between the two of them.
+Sitting beside Dan at the Saturday evening worship service, Beth noticed, as he sang, that he seemed fully focused on worshiping God.
+She quickly thought of Ron and the differences between the two of them.
 Not only in appearance, but personality.
-Ron, being a new believer, was not as spiritually mature as Dan.
-And understandingly, it takes time to grow.
+Ron, a new believer, seemed not as spiritually mature as Dan.
 Beth felt like she was somewhere in the middle.
 Dan seemed to always be joyful, but Ron tended to grumble.
 And she didn’t know what to think about the sudden attention from both of them.
 Ron had asked her out to dinner, but she already had plans with Dan.
 Then he had asked if she would like to go with him to a dinner party that his Language Study Club was having.
 He humored her by speaking Russian during their walk together before they parted.
 She imagined having fun speaking French and Russian with the others at the party.
 But he had not pressed her for an answer, only to let him know later if she wanted to go.

-Turning her attention back to singing and then praying with the Pastor and his wife at the podium, the pastor announced a special speaker who would share her testimony—Amber Evans.
+Turning her attention back to the Pastor and his wife at the podium as they sang a hymn together and them joining in with the congregation as they sang along with them–Beth followed Dan’s example and focused on the love of God.
+After singing the pastor announced a special speaker, who would share her testimony—Amber Evans.
 Beth smiled at Dan thinking this was the surprise he had spoken of earlier.
 But Dan whispered, “This is not my surprise.
 I’m just as surprised as you are.”
 Now Beth was puzzled.

 Amber smiled nervously as she walked to the podium.
 The Pastor’s wife hugged Amber whispering in her ear.
 “Remember, Christ in you the hope of glory.”
-Then she and Pastor sat down in the chairs behind to the right.
+Then she and Pastor stepped down and sat down in the chairs on the front row.

 Amber choked back the tears before continuing on.
 “This is grace.
 This is Love.
 If we confess our sins Christ is faithful and just to cleanse from all unrighteousness.
 This was the hope I clung to that summer after turning away from the selfish sin of aborting my own child.
 And Christ has been faithful ever since to create in me a new life, for his glory and for his kingdom.”